Get Started

 Instead of settling the question of a fair price as the first item on your agenda, discuss other items first; discuss the cost only when you’re satisfied with every other aspect of the agreement.
 If you begin with cost, the supplier knows they have your business and will be less motivated to meet your other concerns.
 If you iron out the full scope of what you’re looking for until you’re satisfied before even touching on the question of price, it becomes a more collaborative discussion.

 If you begin with price, the procurement department likely adds very little value to the contract other than saving money.
 Remember, time can be just as valuable as money.
-Save yourself time by solving price issues later on and negotiating your other concerns first.
+Save yourself time by solving price issues later on and prioritizing your other concerns in the procurement contract negotiations.

-Don’t Leave Negotiating Contracts to the Legal Team
+Don’t Leave Procurement Contract Negotiations to the Legal Team

 Too often, procurement professionals allow legal approval to be their measure of a good contract.
 Legal is an important department to include in the discussion, there’s no question, but a lawyer’s job is to take care of those legally binding concerns.
 It’s not Legal’s job to ensure the procurement contract includes the terms that only procurement will know are necessary.